juanej88/waltzing-koala/README.md

 4. Enjoy seamless music and announcements without needing a DJ or MC.

 ## Why "Waltzing Koala"?
-This project was built for a wedding where no DJ or MC was present, ensuring smooth announcements without interrupting the event's flow.
-The name "Waltzing Koala" reflects the elegant and unexpected charm it brings—just like a koala waltzing!
+Waltzing Koala was created for my own wedding, during a time when my wife and I were on a tight budget, but I didn’t want to lose the heart and soul that a DJ or MC brings to a celebration.
+I needed a creative, meaningful solution to handle announcements, storytelling, and music transitions with both elegance and personality.
+The name reflects that spirit: something charming, unexpected, and uniquely delightful, just like a koala waltzing.

 ## Installation & Setup (Coming Soon)